sgireddy/SHACKSparkKafkaCassandra/readme.md

 Let's take a look at the code first in the order of its execution:

 1. SparkConsumer.scala is our entry point, here is how we instantiate our streaming context (ssc) by invoking getStreamingContext helper function from utils config.Contexts.
-Please note, we are passing our streaming handler (ProductActivityByReferrerETL) as an argument.
+Please note, we injecting streaming handler (ProductActivityByReferrerETL) as an argument.

             val ssc = config.Contexts